ahryho/psychoGxE/code/integrative/eqtm/README.md

 ### Results

-The results are stored on the MPIP computational cluster: `/binder/mgp/workspace/2020_DexStim_Array_Human/dex-stim-human-array/output/data/integrative/matrixEQTL/eqtms`
+The results are stored on the MPIP computational cluster.